keyvan-amiri/UQ4PPM/README.md

 # UQ4PPM
-A repository for uncertainty quantification in neural networks used for the purpose of predictive process monitoring
+A repository for uncertainty quantification in neural networks employer for predictive process monitoring.